RikkieBobby/Project3_Disney_Trivia/README.md

 ## Acknowledgments

-The Code Institute slack community for their quick responses and very helpful feedback!
+The Code Institute slack community for their quick and helpful responces.
+My mentor Antonio for having the patience of a saint and helping me each step of the way through the project.
+My family for their support while I undergo this journey.